-Daniel S. Jaffee, our CEO, was the only NEO participant in fiscal 2020.
 Prior to the termination of the SERP, benefits provided under the SERP were paid in five equal annual installments beginning six months after the participant's separation from service; however, if upon termination of employment the present value of the participant's accumulated benefits did not exceed \$50,000, payment was made in a lump sum, as soon as administratively feasible after the first day of the calendar month that follows six months of separation from service.

 In connection with the termination of the SERP, benefits payable to participants or beneficiaries under the SERP will be distributed between 12 and 24 months following the Termination Date (provided, however, that payments due to participants or beneficiaries prior to such period shall be paid in accordance with the terms of the SERP).
+Daniel S. Jaffee, our CEO, was the only NEO participant in the SERP.
+On July 1, 2021, in accordance with the terms of the termination of the SERP, a payment of SERP benefits in the amount of \$1,438,437 was made to Mr. Jaffee, which is set forth under "Nonqualified Deferred Compensation Earnings" of the Summary Compensation Table, above.

-Nonqualified Deferred Compensation for Fiscal 2020
+Nonqualified Deferred Compensation for Fiscal 2021